-Prof. Eric Talley comments on the antitrust case against Comcast-Time Warner Cable, which has brought to light issues surrounding monopsonies: single, dominant buyers that create imbalances in price purchasing power.
+Prof. Eric Talley comments on the proposed Comcast-Time Warner Cable merger, which has brought to light issues surrounding monopsonies: single, dominant buyers that create imbalances in price purchasing power.
 Because monopsonists exert considerable influence as dominant buyers, sellers are adversely affected and undermined.
-According to Talley, Comcast-Time Warner Cable’s defense will likely center around suppliers’ (like Netflix’s) extensive market power, and the cable companies’ ability to translate the merger into more bargaining power for its consumers.
+According to Talley, Comcast-Time Warner Cable’s defense of their deal will likely center around suppliers’ (like Netflix’s) extensive market power, and the cable companies’ ability to translate the merger into more bargaining power for its consumers.

 With deep sorrow we share the news that our colleague, Prof. Suzanne Scotchmer, passed away on January 30.
 She joined the Berkeley faculty in 1986 and, despite many offers from other universities, Suzanne remained a devoted and deeply distinguished member of the Berkeley faculty for almost her entire professional life.
 Suzanne was a brilliant, internationally-renowned economist who made significant contributions to basic as well as applied theory in the areas of game theory, club theory, and patent law and incentives for R&D. She wrote more than 20 books, served as a consultant to the Department of Justice on antitrust, was a fellow of the Econometrics Society, and was highly sought after as a lecturer and speaker at universities across the globe.
 Read more>